Defined Benefit (DB) pension policy changes

 What’s changing?

-• The government has unveiled its promised legislative fix to address the problems caused to some contracted-out salary related (COSR) schemes by the judgments in Virgin Media v NTL Trustees
+• The government’s promised legislative fix to address the problems caused to some contracted-out salary related (COSR) schemes by the judgments in Virgin Media v NTL Trustees is contained in the Pensions Schemes Act

-• The proposed legal solution – contained in the Pension Schemes Bill - will enable schemes to validate an amendment which:
+• The legal solution, which is now in force, enables schemes to validate an amendment which:

 • was subject to the requirements under Regulation 42(2) of the Occupational Pension Schemes (Contracting-out) Regulations 1996 when it was made